IntuitiveInformatics/Cyrano.ai/README.md

 # Cyrano.ai
-The main repository for the Cyrano.ai system
+The main repository for the Cyrano.ai implementation system